Our Ireland Travel Journal for 2007

 dsc_1533.jpg (124524 bytes)

 We wandered along toward Dublin to the goal of getting to our accommodations at Avoca House B&B. We'd been there two times already and didn't anticipate any problems finding it.
 We were so wrong.
-New technology didn't help.
-The Blackberry with GPS didn't work.
+Technology didn't help either.
+The Blackberry with GPS didn't work well.
 It couldn't find where we were, so that didn't help.
 Somewhere North of Drumcondra we admitted defeat and phoned Jack at Avoca House B&B. He gave complete and rapid fire instructions, perceiving where we were from landmarks and gave details of how to get to where we needed to be.
 Karen understood enough to get us back on track.
 Well after dark, we arrived safe and sound.
 We enjoyed the usual friendly welcome and settled into our ground floor room.
 We took the obligatory excursion to Fagin's Pub for dinner and were pleased as usual with the quality of the Guinness.
-The food is good but basic.
+The food is good but basic pub fare.

 We had a good nights sleep, dead to the world in a comfortable bed.